Bangladesh

 A Life of Colour

-Our tour is timed to coincide with the peak season for harvesting many different products including chillis, rice, betel nuts and other produce.
-We will visit some extraordinary centres where brightly clothed women sort through millions of red chillies, where children help to carry baskets of betel nuts and where rice workers ensure that their produce is lined out to dry each day.
+Our tour is timed to coincide with the peak season for harvesting many different products including chillis, rice and other produce.
+We will visit some extraordinary centres where brightly clothed women sort through millions of red chillies and where rice workers ensure that their produce is lined out to dry each day.

 Perhaps some of the most confronting work sites we will visit in Bangladesh will be traditional stone and coal mines.
 In these sites over 20,000 people work each day to winnow, sort, wash, carry and load rocks and coal in an industry that dates back hundreds of years.